 Once draft targets are established they should be tested to confirm the intended monitoring and measurement is able to provide meaningful and useful results.
-Only by testing the data gathering and analysis process can it be established that targets are effective.
+Only by testing the data gathering and analysis process can you prove targets are effective.
 Testing ensures you don’t commit yourself to something you can’t achieve, something you have no control over or something you are unable to monitor or measure.

 5. Run the Process

 Once the process is properly established with firm targets and regular reporting it should be allowed to run for at least two or three reporting cycles before anything is altered.
-With a small amount of history the suitability of targets can be determined.
+It doesn’t take much history to work out whether targets are really suitable.

-The data from the monitoring and measuring should be reviewed at the management review, but may also be reviewed periodically via additional management meetings or reports.
+The data from the monitoring and measuring should be reviewed at the management review.
+It may also be reviewed periodically via additional management meetings or reports.
 If a review shows that you are failing to meet an objective raise it as an issue and take action.
-Too many companies shrug and say “try harder next time”, however if you missed it once you’ll probably miss it again unless you take action.
+Too many companies shrug and say “try harder next time”.
+Unfortunately, if you missed it once, it is almost certain you will miss it again unless you have taken some correcting action.
 The action taken is often changing work processes to better align with the objective, but you may also want to consider whether the objective needs redefining.

-The organisation’s performance against objectives should be reported to all relevant persons.
-How can you build a cohesive company with a clearly defined direction unless all the relevant stakeholders are aware of what you are trying to achieve, how you intend to get there and what progress you are making.
+The organisation’s performance against objectives should be reported to relevant stakeholders.
+How can you build a cohesive company with a clearly defined direction unless all the relevant stakeholders are aware of what you are trying to achieve?
+They need to understand how you intend to get there and what progress you are making.
 The more thought you put into developing good objectives, targets and goals and good progress reporting mechanisms the more likely it is that workers can engage directly with them.
-The better they are the easier they flow down into individual targets and KPIs and the more likely you are to achieve your mission.
+The better they are the easier they flow down into individual targets and KPIs and the more likely the Company is to achieve its mission.